 Agents are similar to Angular's Services (but without dependency injection), and provide a Yew with an Actor Model.
-Agents can be used to route messages between components independently of where they sit in the component hierarchy, or they can be used to create a global state, and they can also be used to offload computationally expensive tasks from the main thread which renders the UI.
-There is also planned support for using agents to allow Yew applications to communicate accross tabs (in the future).
+Agents can be used to route messages between components independently of where they sit in the component hierarchy, or they can be used to create a shared state, and they can also be used to offload computationally expensive tasks from the main thread which renders the UI.
+There is also planned support for using agents to allow Yew applications to communicate across tabs (in the future).